KSanthanesh/Yoga-Mindfulness/README.md

 ### Colours
 I have used warm and light colours to create pleasant experience for those people to viewing this website.
+### Typography
+I have used Oswald,Laila,Sans-serif for heading and contents.<br>
+And i have used 'Tangerine', cursive for Testimonial.

 ## Technologies Used
 - HTML-used for to create the website.